How To Wear Linen | 10 Summer Looks

 2. Linen trousers with a polo shirt

-The linen trouser can be a minefield for men.
-It is probably the most susceptable to creasing, as we sit for long periods whether that be when travelling or enjoying a meal.
+Linen trousers can be a sartorial minefield for men.
+This item is probably the most susceptible to creasing, as we sit for long periods whether that be when travelling or working.
 If you are more likely to be walking along the beach than sitting for any given time, then feel free to look for a 100% linen option.

-For men that are more concerned with creasing then the key is to look for a linen blend that will maintain your look while offering a greater breathability than a typical chino or smart trouser.
+For men that are more urban-based then the key is to look for a linen blend that will maintain your look while offering greater breathability than a typical chino or smart trouser.

 3. Linen trousers with a shirt